 In the new row, type the text whose pronunciation you want to customize, press Tab to move to the Substitution column, then type how you want VoiceOver to pronounce the text.

 To specify an app where VoiceOver should use the pronunciation, choose the app from the pop-up menu.

-The menu lists open apps and Find App, so you can select an app that isn’t open.
+The menu lists open apps, or choose Other App to select an app that isn’t open.
 To use the pronunciation in any app, leave All Apps selected.